In 2019, Facebook was sued by a 15-year-old sex trafficking survivor.

 A study performed by The University of Toledo (UT) Human Trafficking and Social Justice Institute also strongly supported this and found that social media is increasingly being utilized as a medium to contact, recruit, and sell children for sex.

 In the UT study, a true story shared by an unnamed expert offers a clear example of why social media is used so often by traffickers.
+But that study isn’t the only report to find that social media is being utilized more and more by traffickers.

 In the real-life example, a trafficker used social media to connect with a vulnerable, young girl.
 She was an easy target because of how unhappy she was at the foster home she was living in—something the man immediately garnered from the girl’s profile.
 In only a matter of hours after their initial social media-induced connection, he had picked her up at her foster home in Toledo and taken her to Columbus to traffic her.